saliaqat/regional_procedure_mapping/README.md

 ## Development
 To get started, download the .csv files from the Google Drive and paste them into input_data.
 From there, you can do the following:

-..To create a new model, create a new subclass of Model in Models.
+  To create a new model, create a new subclass of Model in Models.
 Implement the abstract methods of Models and add any additional needed methods.

-..To modify how data is read, add a method to the DataReader class inside data_reader.py
+  To modify how data is read, add a method to the DataReader class inside data_reader.py

-..To transform the data, implement a method inside data_manipulator.py
+  To transform the data, implement a method inside data_manipulator.py